MojoliciousDotIO/mojolicious.io/blog/2018/12/22/use-carton-for-your-mojolicious-app-deployment/index.markdown

 [Carton](https://metacpan.org/pod/Carton) is Perl module dependency manager.
 Think `bundler` in Ruby.
 Think `npm` in Node.js.

-Like `npm` does, Carton install the dependencies in the directory of the application.
+Like `npm` does, Carton installs the dependencies in the directory of the application.

 ### Deployment